JaneWu92/leetcode/theory/distribution_system.md

 **The key point is scale out**
 The good side is the load is distributed.
 The side effect is the non-acid protect.

+### read-write split
+master-slave mode. master for write and slave for read.
+pros:
+read can be load balance
+cons:
+write can not be load balance
+important read may have outdated data in slave

+master-master mode
+write and read can all be load balance while inconsistency may be more serious than master-slave mode
+there's no single-point faiure.

+### table split vs database split
+table split:
+business split
+horizontal split:  range route, hash route(not easy to scale out when there's new table), config route vertical split： split out some less-use column

+database split:
+transaction can only be provided by ourselves